novix-sa/Pyplan/docs/User Guide/Model.md

 	ALIGN=”top”
 	height="300" />
 ### Node
-Is the main element for creating calculation logic.
+Is the main element for creating the calculation logic.
 ### Function
 ### Decision
 ### Index